Bob the Drag Queen

-Christopher Delamar Caldwell (born June 22, 1986), also known by his stage name Caldwell Tidicue and better known by his drag name Bob the Drag Queen, is an American drag queen, comedian, actor, activist, musician, author, and reality television personality.
+Christopher Delmar Caldwell (born June 22, 1986), also known by his stage name Caldwell Tidicue and better known by his drag name Bob the Drag Queen, is an American drag queen, comedian, actor, activist, musician, author, podcaster, and reality television personality.
 He (Note: Bob is non-binary and uses both he and she personal pronouns.
-This article uses he for consistency.) is best known for winning the eighth season of RuPaul's Drag Race.
-As of 2020, he has more than one million followers on Instagram and was the first Black Drag Race queen to reach the milestone.
+This article uses he for consistency.) is best known for winning season eight of RuPaul's Drag Race.
 After Drag Race, he pursued acting, appearing in television shows such as High Maintenance (2016), Tales of the City (2019), and A Black Lady Sketch Show (2019).
-In 2020, he began co-hosting We're Here on HBO alongside fellow Drag Race contestants Eureka O'Hara and Shangela.
+In 2020, he co-hosted We're Here on HBO alongside fellow Drag Race contestants Eureka O'Hara and Shangela.
+His debut novel, Harriet Tubman: Live in Concert, was published in 2025.
+As of 2026, he is the first Black RuPaul's Drag Race competitor to hit over 2 million Instagram followers.